 - After the base coat has set to a generally solid but somewhat tacky consistency (usually 1-2 hours), you can mix 2 parts A Clear with 1 part BR and your single stage, single part auto grade paint which you purchased locally (if not included in your specific kit) for the color you want.
 No powder is added to the top coat.
 This can be applied with the hopper gun using the smaller tip, but oftentimes is best applied with an HVLP gun.

-To avoid wasting expensive product, we often recommend individuals who have not used a hopper gun for coatings such as these experiment a bit with other materials such as drywall texture compound found at home supply stores.
+To avoid wasting expensive product, we often recommend individuals who haven’t used a hopper gun for coatings such as these experiment a bit with other materials such as drywall texture compound found at home supply stores.
 This allows them to get a feel for how thick to mix the product and how to adjust the air pressure based on their compressor.
 You can then simply wash out the water based drywall compound and dry thoroughly before starting their coating project.